ejp-rd-vp/ejprd-resource-semantic-metadata-publisher/README.md

 * This is currently hosted at the EJP [here] (https://$/)
 * A REST API for Resource Metadata Implementation is described in The API Documentation
-* Detailed information on the modules of the model is found [here](https://github.com/ejp-rd-vp/resource-metadata-schema)
+* For detailed information on the modules of the model click [here](https://github.com/ejp-rd-vp/resource-metadata-schema)
-* Additional resources such as the EJPRD Ontology is described [here](https://github.com/EBISPOT/EJP-Ontology/releases/tag/19-11-2019)
+* For additional resources such as the EJPRD Ontology click [here](https://github.com/EBISPOT/EJP-Ontology/releases/tag/19-11-2019)
-* The diagram for the metadata model is located [here](https://github.com/ejp-rd-vp/resource-metadata-schema/blob/master/images/resourceSemanticMetadataModel.png)
+* See the metadata model diagram [here](https://github.com/ejp-rd-vp/resource-metadata-schema/blob/master/images/resourceSemanticMetadataModel.png)

 ### The API Documentation
 This page describes how to use the Resource Matadata Implementation to validate the metadata the resources metadata you want to publish the EJPRD virtual platform for resource discovery.